MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-bare-metal.md

 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-A progress indicator displays the current status azd provisions and deploys your application.
+A progress indicator displays the current status azd provisions and deploys your app.

 > [!NOTE]
 > * The operation could take several minutes to complete as it performs three steps: initializes the project (`azd init`), creates the Azure services (`azd provision`), and deploys the code (`azd deploy`).